lolmc/sw_geolocation/README.md

 until a pair of latitude/longitude values are returned.
 Python 3 port and refactor of a script by @rgdonohue. https://gist.github.com/ericmhuntley/0c293113aa75a254237c143e0cf962fa

-Built to anticipate an input csv should that includes columns named street, city, state, country.
+Built to anticipate an input csv should that includes columns named street, city, post code.

 Usage Example

 python geocode.py data.csv 100